MonoidMusician/blog/sources/pickling.md

 - You initialize a hashmap of object ids that have been seen.
 - For each object you see, you look at the hashmap:
-  - If it exists, you reference the existing variable and stop walking the structure.
+  - If not, you add the reference to the hashmap, and add a variable to the file to save the reference in case you need it later.
-  - If not, you add it to the map, and add a variable to the file to save the reference.
+  - If it exists, you insert code to reference the existing variable and stop walking the structure.
 - For non-recursive data, you just set it directly.
-- For recursive data (objects and arrays), to handle cyclic references, you initialize it to an empty value and add items via mutation.
+- For recursive data (objects and arrays), to handle cyclic references you may need to initialize it to an empty value and add items via mutation.
-  Thus if those items mention cyclic references, that reference exists, and will continue to be built as necessary.
+  Thus when those items mention their (grand)parent, that reference already exists in a variable, and the rest of the structure will continue to be built as necessary.

 In lieu of a hashmap, you could even use a list of objects, and traverse it in linear time to compare referential identity.
 This is possible in most dynamic languages, just really slow.